 The classes take place during the morning, All classes in this document are hands on.
-We also offer intensive courses (3 days or 1 week).
+Classes are designed for adults over 18.
+A mínimum of two students apply for any class.
+Ask for more information.

 starting at 10.30 am and run from 2 to 3 hours.